open-projects/PeptoVar/README.md

    - personalized peptidome for a sample (phased and unphased data can be used)
    - unique peptides for a pair of samples

+The PeptoVar annotation for human peptides is accessible on-line as PeptoVarDB: [http://www.peptovar.online](http://www.peptovar.online).

-## The program was developed under the research project supported by RFBR according to the project number 17-04-02186.
+## The PeptoVar project was supported by RFBR, project number 17-04-02186.

 ## Requirements